 Place these items in your science area or in a bin with magnifying glasses and paper and markers for the children to draw their observations or stories on!

 I've not done this one yet!
 Add dirt, egg shells fruit too a jar with some water.
 Seal the jar shut with hot glue (trust me, you do NOT want this jar opened!) and watch the decomposition over time!
 Keeping a class journal at the science table with this as well as photographs of the changes would be great!

 NO ACTIVITIES HERE YET!
-SUBMIT YOURS BY USING THE FORM AT THE TOP OF THE PAGE!
+SUBMIT YOURS BY CLICKING HERE!

 Nature Walk I Spy